 The man was a good actor.
 He frowned as he took it, looking it over for several seconds before the light of recognition dawned on his face.
 “Oh, this kid.”
 He set the picture aside.
 “He’s just some guy I used to serve with.”

 He lifted his glass and took another slow sip of whiskey, like nothing was wrong, like this was just any casual conversation.
 It reminded me of that first night in Jakob’s apartment.
-But his free hand slipped down the side of his chair, and something about his eyes raised the hair on the back of my neck.
+But his free hand slipped down the side of his chair, and his eyes gave him away.
+He must have had a weapon strapped beneath the seat.

 Daniel’s hand stopped.
-A slow, sharp smile spread over his handsome face.
+A dark smile spread over his handsome face.
 “I don’t believe you.”

 Jakob let out a harsh breath.
 “I don’t want to lead the club.
 I’m happy right where I am.
 I’m not going to tell you that again.”

 Daniel leaned forward in his seat, so fast that whiskey sloshed over the side of his glass.
 “So why are you staying with Liam?” he demanded.
 “Introducing him to your fake girlfriend?”